the-crypt-keeper/can-ai-code/README.md

 ## News

+**6/24** Evaluate Replete-Coder-Qwen2 1.5B and Qwen2 1.5B for comparison.

 **6/17** Evaluate DeepSeek-V2 17B for instruct, complete and FIM.

 **6/7** Evaluate Qwen2 7B, 57B (FP16) and 72B (FP16, GPTQ, AWQ).
 The coding ability of this excellent 72B model is degraded by 4-bit quantization, the AWQ in particular seems to have suffered the most damage.